Autumn Landscape Paintings

 Artist comments, prices of original painting and prints are listed below the ENLARGED image.

-Order original paintings in watercolor, oil on canvas or custom hand-painted acrylic wall murals.
-With art prints, posters, art cards, acrylic prints and canvas prints available in many sizes framed or unframed, you can decorate your living room, family room, great room, cottage, chalet, office, board room or reception area with this unique artwork at a price to suit every budget.
+With art prints, posters, art cards, acrylic prints and canvas prints available in many sizes framed or unframed, you can decorate your home, office or cottage livingroom, great room, bedroom, office, restaurant, retail or commercial spaces with this unique artwork at a price to suit every budget.

-Inquire about the availability of an original autumn painting shown above or request a quotation for an original painting of a favorite fall landscape scene in your personal photograph collection or the commission of a painted autumn scene for your fundraising project.
-All commissions are hand-painted personally by artist Hanne Lore Koehler.
+about the availability of an original autumn landscape painting, a price for ordering a painting of a favorite autumn scene in your personal photograph collection or the commission of a fall painting for your fundraising project.
+Your painting will be painted personally and with sensitivity by artist Hanne Lore Koehler.
 Satisfaction guaranteed.
 We deliver worldwide.
 International clients welcome!

 I try to incorporate this sense of movement into my paintings, to make them burst with life.
 A landscape with rustling creek or rising early morning mist or billowing clouds is very appealing to me to paint.
 The colors of fall, in particular, which last only a few weeks, seem to represent the changing seasons, changes in life, anticipation of the future and movement in the painting seems to be a natural portrayal of the season.